 If the request for a third examination is granted, and the student then passes, the GEC will then make a summary judgment on whether the student should proceed in the doctoral program.

 Vlll.
 E. Fields with Specific Requirements for Major Field: Stage I and Minor Field Exams

 The American history major and minor exams are designed to prepare students to teach survey courses in this field and give them a broad understanding of the kinds of historiographical and historical questions that should inform their dissertation research.
 The major requires Readings in US History I and II; two colloquia in American history (one of which must be an African-American Readings course or a colloquium in that field); and one seminar (the two semester research seminar).
 Suggested reading lists for each exam field, as well as instructions on how to use them to prepare your own list are available at this link.

 Students whose Major Field is American History, and who enter without an M.A. in American History, must complete both their Major and Minor Field exams by the Winter (February) of their third year.
 Students entering with an M.A. in American History must complete both exams by the Fall (October) of their third year.

-The initial Major Field exam in American History is written, and will draw questions from the extended bibliography of all three American Readings courses.
+The initial Major Field exam in American History is written, and will draw questions from the extended bibliography of the two American Readings courses.
 All three examiners grade each question.
 Students pass or fail each question (with a 2-1 vote required to pass a question).
 If a student fails a question, then he or she retakes the exam on that failed section with a new set of three questions.
 The re-examination can be written or oral (at the student's request), and must be done within a month of the initial failure if the student has failed one question, or at or before the next common examination if the student has failed two or more questions.

 Preparing for the Examination: